TheDragonSkull/Blowpipes-Mod/README.md

 ⭐ Features:

-- Blowpipe - A new weapon with it's own mechanics.
+- Blowpipe - A new weapon with its own mechanics.
 - Darts - Different types with unique effects.
 - Dart Pouch - Store up to 6 stacks of darts and reload quickly by selecting a slot.
 - Enchantment Support - Upgrade your blowpipe to increase range, damage and to make the weapon more versatile.